- Two braids on the sides of the head, reminescent of the classic Tomboy hairdo. This version overlaps with Girlish Pigtails.

 - Jacqueline Moore (AKA Sweet Georgia Brown, AKA Miss Texas, AKA Miss Tennessee) frequently braided her hair whenever she wrestled though there were some times when she wrestled with it in a pony tail or something instead.

 - Madusa sometimes wrestled with her hair in a braid, but would just as often have it down.
 Her arch rival Luna Vachon eventually took to wearing multiple braids when it grew back after their hair vs hair match.

 - Shawn Michaels had a braided mullet at the 1994 Survivor Series.

 - WWE Diva Sable in her first run in the company always had her long blonde hair tied back in a braid whenever she wrestled.
 It was safe to say that if her hair was down then she wouldn't be wrestling.

-- 21st Century Fox, Monique Mercy and Amazing Kong are known for braiding their hair while wrestling.
+- 21st Century Fox, Monique Mercy and Amazing Kong are known for wrestling in cornrows.
 There are also male examples such as Elijah Burke, JTG and Slam Master J.

 - Cammy from Street Fighter II fame.

-- Lara Croft was actually planned to have this in the first Tomb Raider game.
-It wasn't added until the later games because of graphical limitations.
+- Lara Croft was actually planned to have this in Tomb Raider.
+It wasn't added until the later Tomb Raider games because of graphical limitations.

 - Sveta in Golden Sun: Dark Dawn keeps her Rapunzel Hair in twin braids.